Ornithosuchidae: Phylogeny

 Ornithosuchidae is generally considered to be within the larger clade Suchia, which includes aetosaurs, rauisuchians, and crocodylomorphs.
+It was given a phylogenetic definition by Paul Sereno in 1991 as the last common ancestor and all descendants of Ornithosuchus, Riojasuchus, and Venaticosuchus.
+Sterling Nesbitt in 2011 gave an alternative definition consisting of Ornithosuchus woodwardi and all archosaurs closer to it than to Rutiodon carolinensis, Aetosaurus ferratus, Rauisuchus tiradentes, Prestosuchus chiniquensis, Crocodylus niloticus (the Nile crocodile), or Passer domesticus (the house sparrow).
 Below is a cladogram based on Nesbitt (2011), showing the placement of Ornithosuchidae in Archosauriformes.